edzaga/sql-course/sql-course-en/lectures/week4/assignment4.rst

 Question 1 (5 points):
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Modify the assignment 4.sql so creating tables meet the three rules described above.
+Modify the `assignment4.sql`_ so creating tables meet the three rules described above.

 Question 2 (10 points):
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Assign a value unknown (NULL) year of birth of the animal that has the common name "Leon" and living in 'Safari Park'.
+Assign a value unknown (NULL) year of birth of the animal that has the common name "Lion" and living in 'Safari Park'.

 Question 3 (10 points):
 ^^^^^^^^^^^^^^^^^^^^^^^^